jszczerbinsky/ptSh/README.md

 Just clone this repository and use `make` to install it

-If you want to use ptSh scripts as default you can set aliases in your `.bashrc` file.
+If you want to use ptSh scripts by default you can set aliases in your `.bashrc` file.
 To automatically set all ptSh aliases, add this to your `.bashrc`:

 ```shell